Sett11/dc-verifier/CONTRIBUTING.md

    - Handle `max_recursion_depth` from config
    - Add progress bar support for adapter processing
    - Integrate with `DataFlowTracker` and `ChainBuilder`
+   - Support OpenAPI integration if applicable:
+     - Parse `openapi_path` from config (global or adapter-specific)
+     - Use `OpenAPIParser::parse_file()` to load OpenAPI schema
+     - Create `OpenAPILinker` instance and pass to call graph builder
+     - Use `OpenAPILinker` to enhance routes and link schemas
 5. Add the adapter to `dc-cli/src/commands/visualize.rs`:
    - Support graph building with progress bars
    - Generate DOT files for visualization